mkerin/bgen_utils/README.md

-# bgen_utils
+# BGEN-Utils

-Programme to allow basic simulation of phenotypes with a heritable component from `bgen` file format.
-Available for beta testing.
+`C++` executable to simulate phenotypes from genetic data stored in `BGEN` file format.
+Allows simulation of multiplicative GxE effects as in the LEMMA model.
+Also able to compute SNP-Env correlations (required as a preprocessing step by LEMMA) in parallel.

 ## Install
 Dependencies: